TomRich01/RPG-Editor-Extension/README.md

 # RPG-Editor-Extension
 Welcome to the GitHub repo for the RPG Editor Extension (Unity), a designer tool to quickly create content from which a programmer can implement into a game.
+The project is inspired by the Skyrim/Fallout Creation Kits but for Unity.

 ## How Does it work?